We cannot even begin to tell you about how wonderful the demonstrators that participate in Heritage Days are...come see them for yourself!

 - Receive a guided tour of the main blockhouse and walk around the rest of the fort compound at your leisure.

-- New to the 2016 event, Tennessee State Parks will be represented and will be talking about life on the frontier and will be demonstrating brain tanning.
+- Tennessee State Parks will be represented and will be talking about life on the frontier and will be demonstrating brain tanning.

 - In the Women's Tent, Tonya Staggs, from Travellers Rest Plantation, will showcase ladies hats and Rebecca Hiller is showing clothing of the 18th century.